Round/Around

 Come round: Regain consciousness or recover from an illness.

-Example: After a few hours, she came round from the anesthesia after surgery.
+Example: After a few hours, she came round from the anaesthesia after surgery.

 Get your head round: Understand or grasp a concept or idea.